 This post was originated in the fall of 2015.
 Daniel Heinrich made an appearance in court.
 He was named as a person of interest in the disappearance of Jacob Wetterling.
 The sight of Heinrich made my stomach turn.

 If you’ve lived in Minnesota for any length of time you’ve heard the story of Jacob Wetterling.
 His name instantly brings to mind his school picture, his yellow shaker knit sweater, and that sweet, sweet smile.
-Jacob was abducted in 1989 at the age of eleven.
+Jacob was abducted on October 22, 1989 at the age of eleven.
 What happened to him was a mystery seared into the consciousness of all who knew the story.

 Up until the moment he was taken his life had been good.
 He had loving parents.
 He lived with his family in a quiet town.
 He, and we, were innocent.
 And then it happened.
 He vanished.

 I graduated high school in 1989.
 So Jacob’s disappearance didn’t alter my childhood, but it did let me know there was danger out there in the real world.
 The kind of danger a recently turned eighteen year old normally resists acknowledging.